sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 ## Overview

-The purpose is to test functionality of thermal control feature on the SONIC switch DUT.
+The purpose is to test functionality of thermal control feature on the SONiC switch DUT.
 The thermal control feature contains 3 major functions: FAN status monitor, thermal status monitor and thermal control policy management.

 - FAN status monitor read FAN status via platform API every 60 seconds and save it to redis database.
-User can watch FAN status via command line `show platform fanstatus`.
+User can fetch FAN status via command line `show platform fanstatus`.
 - Thermal status monitor read thermal status via platform API every 60 seconds and save it to redis database.
-User can watch thermal status via command line `show platform temperature`.
+User can fetch thermal status via command line `show platform temperature`.
 - The thermal control policy is defined in a JSON file and loaded by thermal control daemon in pmon docker.
 Thermal control daemon collects thermal information and matches thermal conditions.
 Once some thermal conditions match, related thermal actions will be triggered.

 More detail on thermal control feature can be found in this [document](https://github.com/keboliu/SONiC/blob/thermal_control_design/thermal-control-design.md).

 ## Scope

-This test is targeting a running SONIC system with fully functioning configuration.
-The purpose of the test is functional testing of thermal control on SONIC system, making sure that FAN status and thermal status can be shown to user and correct actions are executed once predefined thermal policy conditions match.
+This test is targeting a running SONiC system with fully functioning configuration.
+The purpose of the test is functional testing of thermal control on SONiC system, making sure that FAN status and thermal status can be shown to user and correct actions are executed once predefined thermal policy conditions match.

 ## Test Structure